Josh Lowe Player Props: Rays vs. White Sox

 Josh Lowe At The Plate

-- Lowe has six doubles, four home runs and four walks while hitting .348.
+- Lowe is hitting .356 with six doubles, five home runs and five walks.

+- Lowe will look to extend his four-game hitting streak.
+He's batting .318 with one homer during his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.